(This story was originally published in 2012 and has been updated to reflect changes in classes of service aboard the Rocky Mountaineer.)

 - GOLDLEAF SERVICE: Reserved seating in bi-level, glass domed coaches, with panoramic views on the upper level and a private dining room on the main level, where specially prepared à la carte breakfasts and lunches are served.

-- SILVERLEAF SERVICE: Available on all “First Passage to the West” trains between Vancouver, and Banff in a single-level dome coach, with assigned seating and hot meals served at your seat.
+- SILVERLEAF SERVICE: A single-level dome coach, with assigned seating and hot meals served at your seat.

 In all classes of service, Rocky Mountaineer staff provide commentary on the history and ecology of each regions that the train passes through.